sauoro/PocketMine-RS/README.md

+# NEW REPO
+Now we are woking in a new system: https://gthub.com/sauoro/amethyst

 # PocketMine-RS 🦀🚀

 > "Me and my team of highly trained Rustaceans™ have finally done what no sane developer would attempt: rewriting PocketMine-MP in Rust.
 Why?
 Because PHP wasn’t giving us enough compile-time existential crises."